DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 <a href="#Part3" id="Part3" class="Bookmark"></a>

 Urza Federation -
-A highly developed country with its capital in Urzak.
+A highly developed country with it's capital in Urzak.
 It resides in northern part of continent.
 Once it has fallen under Demon invasion, led my demon hero, **Dark Empress** Vanessa.
 But it is a story of hundred years ago.